-The Viking Food Pantry is a service available and open to ALL members of the Big Bend Community College community.
-Fresh, canned and frozen items are available, including dairy, fruits, vegetables, meats, various non-perishables, and personal care items.
-Information to community and campus resources is also available at the Viking Food Pantry.
-For questions on how to access the Viking Food Pantry or to inquire about donations email wikingfoodpantry@bigbend.edu.
+The Viking Food Pantry is a service available and open to ALL members of Big Bend Community College.
+Fresh, canned, and frozen items are available.
+This includes items such as bread, dairy, fruits, vegetables, meats, various non-perishables, and personal care items.
+Access to information for community and campus resources as well as a small clothing closet is also available at the VFP.
+Information related to making donations for the VFP are listed on the webpage.
+For questions about or how to access the Viking Food Pantry please call 509-793-2057, email wikingfoodpantry@bigbend.edu.
+Or contact the Viking Food Pantry Supervisor.